OAGuild/guild-oa.com/about.md

 special (means based on the ideas listed above) and innovative clan/team first came to my mind.
 Taking into account that no large-scale or really significant events have happened yet, simple and short events list seems to be enough.
-Information on any important events will be pubslished in the main section of the site in the form of posts.
+Information on any important events will be published in the main section of the site in the form of posts.

 ### Events log

+`May 2017`: Yukii joined The Guild.<br>
 `May 2017`: discord channel was opened.<br>
 `May 2017`: guild-oa.com is UP.<br>
 `May 2017`: Laurie and Zombie joined The Guild.<br>